 Ideally, each visitor to your site would be accompanied by a knowledgeable, friendly, personal guide.
 For most institutions this is neither practical nor within their budgets.
-An audio or multimedia tour is always available to enhance a visitor’s experience regardless of when the visitor arrives on site or how long the visitor wishes to stay.
+An Interpretive Solution in the form of an audio or multimedia tour is always available to enhance a visitor’s experience, regardless of when the visitor arrives on site or how long the visitor wishes to stay.
 The messages delivered by an audio or multimedia device are always accurate, informative, and consistent with your institution’s interpretive objectives.
 One never has to worry about unauthorized or abridged versions of your information being delivered to your visitors.

 How do I get started?

-Call 1-800-216-0029 or e-mail us at firstname.lastname@example.org to request that a Client Service representative contact you.
-Our Client Service staff will assist you with defining what you wish to communicate, who you wish to communicate to, and what delivery platform and content creation options are available to you that will meet you budget parameters.
+Call 800.216.0029, or e-mail us at firstname.lastname@example.org to request that a Client Service representative contact you.
+Our staff will assist you in defining what you wish to communicate, who you wish to communicate to, and what delivery platform and content creation options are available within your budget parameters.

-Absolutely.
 We will provide you with as many references as you would like.
-With over 500 clients in North America, we can provide you with client references from institutions with an interpretive mission similar to yours, institutions of similar size, institutions who have switched to Tour-Mate from other interpretive entities, or institutions in your geographic area.
+With over 800 clients in North America and around the globe, we can give you client references with interpretive missions similar to yours, institutions of similar size, institutions who have switched to Tour-Mate from other interpretive entities, or institutions in your geographic area.
+Just ask!

 How long does it take to complete an audio tour?

 The correct answer to this is, ‘it depends’.
-To create a tour from scratch where you would have Tour-Mate’s production team write and produce a tour (with input from your institution’s staff of course) usually takes 3-4 months.
+To create a tour from scratch where you would have Tour-Mate’s production team write and produce a tour (with input from your institution’s staff) usually will take 3-4 months.
 Variables that can affect the production timetable include: